California could be the first U.S. state to adopt a comprehensive approach to plastic waste reduction

 We need to stop and prevent plastic pollution before the effects are insurmountable.
 There is hope.
 We all need to act on plastic.

-The most effective way to solve global plastic pollution is to eliminate single-use plastic products (made and designed only to be used once), reduce plastic packaging and implement effective waste management.
+The most effective way to solve global plastic pollution is to eliminate single-use plastic products (made and designed only to be used once), reduce plastic packaging through source reduction* and implement effective waste management.
 In order for that to occur, producers and suppliers need new requirements to follow and by which to comply.
-Implementing new laws will ensure that companies, and their supply chains will properly eliminate single-use plastic and reduce plastic packaging.
+Implementing new laws will ensure that companies, and their supply chains will properly eliminate single-use plastic and reduce plastic packaging. (*Source reduction means transitioning from single-use packaging or a priority single-use product, to refillable or reusable packaging or a reusable product.)

 California has a great example of legislation to implement plastic waste and plastic packaging policy.
 It’s leading an unprecedented effort to reduce waste from single-use plastic packaging and products, ensure essential plastic is designed efficiently and effectively for reuse, recycling or compost; and implement effective plastic waste management.